xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 * 3GiB additional hugepage RAM
   Hugepage support must be enabled, with 2MiB or 1GiB hugepage size supported.
 There must be 3GiB of available hugepages per XRd vRouter instance.
-* 2000 inotify user instances and watches
+* 4000 inotify user instances and watches
+* 3000 pids minimum, heavy use may require more

 ### Docker Version